Home · faucets

 • Place disassembled aerator parts in a small pot

-• Cover with water + 2 tablespoons vinegar
+• Cover with water and 2 tablespoons of vinegar

 • Bring to a gentle boil for 5–10 minutes